JuliaData/DataFrames.jl/docs/src/man/basics.md

       985 rows omitted
 ```

-The `r"Sex"` regular expression picks all columns that contain `"Sex"` string in their name, then `:` picks
+Below, the `r"Sex"` regular expression picks all columns that contain `"Sex"` string in their name, then `:` picks
 all the remaining columns:

 ```jldoctest dataframe